Gibson Les Paul Studio: History

 Responding to a gap in their model lineup for a lower-priced Les Paul in 1983, Gibson introduced the Studio model.
 The Studio was designed to attract guitar players who desired traditional Les Paul sound without having to pay for cosmetic features of upscale models.
 In order to produce a lower-cost Les Paul, features such as body binding, neck binding, and headstock inlays were not available.
 Additionally, the body was 1/8 to 1/4 in thinner than a standard Les Paul.
 Initially made of alder from 1983–1985, Gibson moved back to maple top/mahogany body combination after the alder body proved prone to lacquer problems.
 The name "Studio" comes from the idea that this model would be sonically indistinguishable from a Les Paul Standard or Custom in the recording studio, and that the flashier guitars would be reserved for stage use.

 Models and variations

 Studio Standard

 The Studio Standard was produced from 1983–1987 and was very similar to the Studio Custom, including the "dot" inlays, but had a single-ply binding around the body and neck, chrome hardware, and white pickup rings and pick guard.
 It was also available in different colors, such as Cherry Sunburst, Tobacco Burst and Ferrari Red.
 One piece mahogany back, three piece maple or alder top, maple neck, ebony or rosewood fretboard rounded out the complements.
-This was the Tim Shaw era of pickups.